omniscientoctopus/Physics-Informed-Neural-Networks/README.md

 ```
 For GPU installations, check for compatible PyTorch versions on the [official website](https://pytorch.org/get-started/locally/).

-Newer versions of seaborn do not support sns.distplot and can problematic when ploting gradient histograms
+NOTE: Newer versions of seaborn do not support sns.distplot and can problematic when ploting gradient histograms

 # Work Summary